dimitrisdim/android/README.md

-Android app using java
+Android app using java.
-Accessing github repository and showing the results on recyclerView
+Accessing github repository and showing the results on recyclerView on android.